 And while the cocktail at this restaurant was acceptable, it wasn’t the best Old Fashioned I’ve ever had.
 I turned to Christopher and told him that I was soooo going to make an Old Fashioned cocktail recipe for the blog!
 He smiled proudly at me.
 Or maybe he was just checking out the reflection of his teeth in my glasses.
 I will never know.

-I plop them into the glass and muddle them together with the orange slices.
-If you don’t have a muddler, you can use the back of a wooden spoon!
-But I love my muddler.
+- If you don’t have a muddler, you can use the back of a spoon

 Here’s an arial view of the classic old fashioned cocktail!